Why St. Cyril?

 The Intermediate Department heads outdoors, too!
 As Edward Abbey said, "Wilderness is not a luxury but a necessity of the human spirit."
 The students and teachers spend a day at Camp Cooper here in Tucson.
 Students participate in a variety of activities including, but not limited to, an astronomy lesson, desert activities and camp life.

 Lastly, the eighth grade class is invited to spend four days together in Northern Arizona (Page and Grand Canyon areas) in what has become a fantastic retreat.
 Instead of a trip where students only talk with their few close friends, this retreat offers an experience unlike any other.
 Each year graduates are exceedingly impressed with the impact these four days have on them and their classmates as they head in to their graduation.
-The itinerary continues to evolve and is always subject to change but usually consists of a few activities: a fire pit reconciliation, a walk through the kaleidoscope of Antelope Canyon, a float trip from Glen Canyon Dam to Lee’s Ferry, Mass overlooking the Canyon, a hike down the South Kaibab Trail to Cedar Ridge, tour of Lowell Observatory in Flagstaff and swim time at Slide Rock just north of Sedona.
+The itinerary continues to evolve and is always subject to change but usually consists of a few activities: a fire pit reconciliation, a walk through the kaleidoscope of Antelope Canyon, a float trip from Glen Canyon Dam to Lee’s Ferry, Mass overlooking the Canyon, a hike down the South Kaibab Trail to Cedar Ridge, and swim time at Slide Rock just north of Sedona.

 ...Student to Teacher Ratio

-Every class, Kindergarten through Jr. High, has a teacher's aide; this allows for a more hands on approach in the classroom.
+Every department, Kindergarten through Jr. High, has a teacher's aide; this allows for a more hands on approach in the classroom.
 At an overall average of 15:1, we offer an educational environment that others cannot.
 Depending on the grade level, teacher's aides are utilized in many different manners.